Shakeeb Abu Hamdan's residency is kindly made possible by Mophradat

 Aarni's sounds are based on dense timbres and static harmony, and the soundscapes yield rhythmic repetition and create worlds to get lost in: like reality condensed into magic or a hidden valley between new age and noise.

 Aarni's discography spans over 20 tapes, vinyls and CDs released on four continents, and he has performed in Japan, Belgium, The Netherlands, Germany, Sweden, Estonia, Russia and Finland.

 An AIR-programme grant from Nordic Culture Point

-has made it possible to invite Marja to work at EMS.
+has made it possible for Olli to work at EMS.